lucasmanuelkohler/raan_coding_challenge/README.md

 ## How to run the app:
 To run the app download the repository:

-Open terminal and set the current directory to the desired folder `cd ...`
+Open terminal and set the current directory to the desired folder:
+`cd ...`

-Clone the git repository:
+Clone the git repository (install git first) or download directly from [GitHub](https://github.com/lucasmanuelkohler/raan_coding_challenge.git):
 `git clone https://github.com/lucasmanuelkohler/raan_coding_challenge.git`

 Go to this folder:
 `cd raan_coding_challenge`

 Optionally set new python environment:
-`
-python3 -m venv venv`
+`python3 -m venv venv`

 `source venv/bin/activate
 `

 Install the requirements:
 `pip install -r requirements.txt`

 Run the app:
 `python app.py`

 Open the displayed URL in a web browser and upload the given file [Flask App](http://127.0.0.1:5000/).